Chemistry (CHE)

 CHE 421.
 Instrumental Analysis.
 4 Hours.

 Overview of separation methods such as Gas Chromatography, High Performance Liquid Chromatography and Capillary Electrophoresis.
 Spectroscopic techniques include Mass Spectrometry, Optical Spectroscopy including UV-Visible, Infrared and Atomic Absorption.
-Course Information: Prerequisite: CHE 267, or equivalent.
+Course Information: Prerequisites: CHE 267, or equivalent.

 CHE 422.
 Inorganic Chemistry.
 4 Hours.

 Survey of the bonding, structure, and reactivity of solid-state materials, main group compounds, and transition metal complexes.
 Examples from the interdisciplinary areas of organometallic chemistry, bioinorganic chemistry, and materials science will be presented.
 The synthesis and characterization of inorganic materials will be explored in the laboratory.
 A strong emphasis will be placed on the rapidly emerging fields of materials science and nanotechnology.
-Course Information: Prerequisite: CHE 402.
+Course Information: Prerequisites: CHE 402.

 CHE 425.
 Medicinal Chemistry.
 3 Hours.